skip to main content

 Why IT Security is Important for the Remote Worker

 Remote work was once viewed as an occasionally luxury, an employee perk, or a temporary solution.
-But when the start of the COVID-19 pandemic resulted in stay-at-home orders, it quickly became essential to keeping businesses running.
-Many months later, it seems what was once a stopgap measure actually marked the beginning of a paradigm shift.
-As employees continued to do their jobs efficiently and effectively from remote locations, some companies began to view the work-from-home model as longer-term, while others embraced a hybrid model in which employees split time between home and office.
+However, technological advancements and changing workforce expectations have made it essential for keeping businesses operational.
+As employees continue to do their jobs efficiently and effectively from remote locations, some companies have come to view the work-from-home model as longer-term, while others have embraced a hybrid model in which employees split time between home and office.

 While there are many benefits to remote work for both employer and employee, there are some downsides as well – and one of those is the need to provide IT services to a remote workforce.
 Some employees are more tech savvy than others; some can work through technical issues while others are the reason the PEBCAK (problem exists between chair and keyboard) error was invented.
 Take those workers and the technology they need to do their jobs off-premise and you’ve got some problems — mainly security.